-It is the most important thing that you can do next to getting your resume down to two pages with lots of white space while having the right format, the right sections.
+It is the most important thing that you can do next to get your resume down to two pages with lots of white space while having the right format, and the right sections.

 Every bullet point needs to start with a transferable skill.

-It really comes down to your lack of communicating your transferable skills.
+It really comes down to your ability to communicate your transferable skills.
 The number one reason for not getting hired is the lack of transferable skills on your resume.

-One of the three largest management consulting firms in the world found that the two skills that are more in deficit in industry right now, are research and analysis!
+One of the three largest management consulting firms in the world found that the two skills that are at a in deficit in industry right now are research and analysis!
 These are transferable skills – the broader skills that give rise to the little niche technical skills.

-Dow chemical did a big survey of lots of different employers asking them what were the new PhDs lacking after they hired them.
+Dow Chemical did a big survey of lots of different employers, asking them what new PhDs were lacking after they were hired.
 What did they find out?